Scott Mitchell (wide receiver): New Orleans VooDoo

-Mitchell landed in the Arena Football League, where he played for the New Orleans VooDoo in 2007.
+Mitchell landed in the AFL, where he played for the New Orleans VooDoo in 2007.
 During his only season with the VooDoo, Mitchell compiled 17 catches, 184 total yards receiving and 1 touchdown reception.

 Hamilton Tiger-Cats

 Mitchell then signed with the CFL's Hamilton Tiger-Cats in 2008, where he compiled 35 catches, 682 yards receiving and 2 touchdown receptions in 16 games.
 He was released from the Tiger-Cats just before the start of the next season and was briefly signed by the Winnipeg Blue Bombers later that year but never played for the franchise.

 Personal

 Mitchell is not currently with any team and resides in San Diego, California.